seemamishra33/Predictive-Modelling-for-Salary/README.md

 Salary predition is based on machine learning algorithm.
 It predcits salary based on 100K data poins tied to job title, miles from metropolis, year of experience etc.

 For this task I have used a mean squared error (MSE) metric to evaluate the Machine Learning Algorithms.
 I am using the baseline model as linear regression predicting the salaries for all jobs.
-Here I am considering this as the baseline because this is a model which would give the estimate of mse.
+Here I am considering this as the baseline because this is a model which would give the estimate of MSE.
 Anything below this is a useless model and probably the combination of features used should not be experimented further.
 Based on the knowledge of jobs and salary provided I focused my model on three features.
-First, years of experience; second, the location of the job; third, the category of the job; fourth
+First, years of experience; second, the location of the job; third, the category of the job.

 ## Methodology